MiamiOH-CSE274/Portfolio/README.md

 * What is a dangling pointer (or dangling reference), and why is it dangerous?
 -------
 A dangling pointer points to memory that has already been deallocated.
 If you use a dangling pointer without realizing it the returned data will not be what is expected.
+Operations on the data returned by a dangling pointer could change important information and cause problems in other areas of your program.

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
 -----